 The strategic planning template is in Microsoft Excel format and will walk you through the steps involved in creating a strategic plan tab-by-tab.
 In the end, you’ll have a simple, clean and elegant one-page strategic plan that you can print, share or even upload into our strategy tool Cascade.

-To use the template, just download it, fire up Excel then work through each tab in turn.
+To use the strategic plan template, just download it, fire up Excel then work through each tab in turn.
 The final tab will automatically output a beautifully formatted strategic plan that you can save, export or even upload into our online strategy tool Cascade.
 Cascade is easy to use, incredibly powerful and trusted by some of the largest (and smallest) brands in the world.
 Pricing starts at $29 per month.

 Get access to our strategic plan template!